 We are open for worship in our building, and online, on Sundays and through the week.

 Joining us for Mass?
-You’ll get an order of service when you arrive, or you can download it below, and bring it along with you on a phone, tablet or eReader.
+You’ll get an order of service when you arrive, or you can download via our Weekly News page.

 If you’re joining us for a Thursday Mass, you can view the order of service below.